Easy spicy olives

 Do warn your guests about the pits; they have broken many a tooth of those not accustomed to enjoying olives the right way.

-You may want to give a little demonstration of how to pit olives if some are anxious; really it's just about mindfulness and taking time to savour our meals.
-So often we shovel our food down, completely unaware of the subtle flavours and chewing everything thoroughly.
+You may want to give a little demonstration on how to pit olives if some are anxious; really it's just about mindfulness and taking time to savour our meals.
+So often we shovel our food down, completely unaware of the subtle flavours; and chewing everything thoroughly.

 What is emulsifier in food?

 When purchasing dishes with olive oil make sure there is some floating on the top.
-Food manufacturers love to add chemicals to their products.
+Manufacturers love to add chemicals to their products.
 Emulsifiers in food have been strongly associated with malignant breast and prostate tumours.

 Hummus in bowlHummus with olive oil floating at the surface